 3. Enables Staff to be More Focused and Efficient

 But better flow is not just limited to the practical aspects of physical entities moving around a space; it affects the vibrational energy of the entities and space as well.
 Freeing up nodes of physical congestion has the higher-level impact of upgrading the collective vibe.
-It might not be stated that way in every management master plan, but raising the vibrational energy of a space and the people in it is an implicit goal of improving traffic flow.
-With patient experience and value-based care models taking on an ever more important role in hospital philosophy and management, the macro-energetic aspect of wayfinding in the world of healthcare cannot be overlooked.
+It might not be stated that way in every management master plan.
+But raising the energy of a space and the people in it is an implicit goal of improving traffic flow.
+With patient experience and value-based care models taking on an important role in hospital philosophy and management, the macro-energetic aspect of wayfinding in the world of healthcare cannot be overlooked.

 5. Increases Trust, Satisfaction, and Brand Identity

 Now we’re getting into a more subtle realm of modern wayfinding in healthcare facilities, and an important one for hospital management.
 Besides the immediate effect of reducing stress and frustration, wayfinding technology in healthcare can have the lingering effect of boosting trust.
 The fact that management cared enough to make it easy for you to find your sister, find your surgeon, or find a Starbucks is not lost on people.
-Whether they consciously register it or not, this sort of positive impression translates to satisfaction, which leads to increased trust on the part of patients and visitors.
+This sort of positive impression translates to satisfaction, which leads to increased trust on the part of patients and visitors.

 In the competitive acute-care market, an indoor navigation system that sorts out the difficulties between spaces and the people in them is an opportunity for a healthcare facility to stand out in the area of user experience.
 Ultimately, it’s a value proposition that can culminate in loyalty.

-Mapsted is an industry leader and innovator in the areas of digital signage, digital information kiosks, and indoor-outdoor navigation apps.
-Our system is hardware-free and uses proprietary location technology that furnishes incredibly accurate real-time positioning through our mobile app.
+Mapsted is an industry leader and innovator in location-based indoor-outdoor navigation apps for hospitals and healthcare facilities.
+Our system is hardware-free and uses proprietary location technology that furnishes incredibly accurate real-time positioning.
 Our clients include prestigious healthcare centers around the globe.